ChainAgnostic/CAIPs/CAIPs/caip-25.md

 * When user disapproves accepting calls with the request notifications
     * code = 5002
     * message = "User disapproved requested notifications"
-* When provider evaluates requested chains to not be supported
+* When wallet evaluates requested chains to not be supported
     * code = 5100
     * message = "Requested chains are not supported"
-* When provider evaluates requested methods to not be supported
+* When wallet evaluates requested methods to not be supported
     * code = 5101
     * message = "Requested methods are not supported"
-* When provider evaluates requested notifications to not be supported
+* When wallet evaluates requested notifications to not be supported
     * code = 5102
     * message = "Requested notifications are not supported"